The Falsies

 The Falsies are a theatrical punk band established in 2005 and based in Charlottesville, Virginia.
 The band members are multi-instrumentalists.
 Performances by The Falsies include costumes and have been described as absurdist.

 Their popular songs include "We're More Rock n Roll Than You!" and "Are You Sexually Available?"

 Description

 The Falsies describe their music as "theatrical punk" and "absurdist rock".
-The band frequently performs with a choir of backing vocalists.
+The band frequently performs with a choir of backing vocalists dubbed "Satan's Choir."
 The band's leader Lance Brenner often performs dressed as a chicken.
 Other members also wear costumes.

 Charlottesville radio station WTJU described The Falsies as "legendary".
 The Falsies are among the featured performers whom photographer Rich Tarbell documented as representative of Charlottesville's music scene.

 Themes of the band's music include love and "trying to make meaning in the inherently meaningless world".
 They describe themselves as being inspired by theatre of the absurd.

 In 2009, Falsies members Peter Markush, Josh Davis, Jessi Giannini, Morgan Moran, and Lance Brenner starred in the horror-comedy musical Eat Me: The Musical, directed by Brian Wimer, which featured some of their songs.